-Welcome to our best SSDs 2021 guide, put together with care by the tech experts at T3.
-Whether you're building a gaming PC from scratch, upgrading your existing laptop, desktop or adding more storage space to your Xbox Series X, Xbox Series S or Sony PS5, these are the SSDs we think you should consider.
+Welcome to our best SSDs 2021 guide, put together by the tech experts at T3.
+Whether you're building a gaming PC, upgrading your existing laptop or desktop or adding more storage space to your Xbox Series X, Xbox Series S or Sony PS5, these are the SSDs we think you should consider.

-SSD prices have really plummeted in recent years, too, meaning that adding terabytes to a desktop, laptop or console is more affordable than you might think, and it's a great way to expand the capacity of your Xbox or PS4/PS5 to make room for your ever-expanding games library.
+It's hard to believe that SSDs used to be frighteningly expensive and hilariously small.
+SSD prices have fallen and capacity has rocketed, so adding even terabytes to a desktop, laptop or console is more affordable than you might think.
+And it's not just speed, although of course that's one of the big draws.
+An SSD is also a great way to expand the capacity of your Xbox or PS4/PS5 to make room for your ever-expanding games library.

 If you're thinking "okay, but I don't know how to actually fit an SSD", we can help with that too: here's our step-by-step guide to fitting a solid-state drive into your laptop, if you need it – it's not hard, and it should only take around five to ten minutes.

-If you're thinking of an SSD for consoles, check out or our great guides to installing a new SSD in a PS4 and installing a new SSD in a PS4 Pro: it's a great way to speed up loading times on games as well as increasing your storage capacity, which is why the PS5 and Xbox Series X has an SSD inside it from the get-go.
+If you're considering an SSD for your console, check out or our great guides to installing a new SSD in a PS4 and installing a new SSD in a PS4 Pro: it's a great way to speed up loading times on games as well as increasing your storage capacity, which is why the PS5 and Xbox Series X has an SSD inside it from the get-go.

-Remember, too, that T3 also has great computing guides geared towards unearthing the best external hard drives, best graphics cards and best 4K monitors as well, so if you want to upgrade your entire computing setup,
+T3 also has great computing guides geared towards unearthing the best external hard drives, best graphics cards and best 4K monitors as well, so if you want to upgrade your entire computing setup, then here is a great place to get started.

 The Kingston KC2500 M.2 NVMe SSD is the most premium option, in T3's mind, on the market today, and boy does it show it.
 It costs a little more at each capacity level than some other brands, so isn't the best for the budget conscious, but for those who want the best performance then it is a perfect match.